Baratheon-Stags/front-end-capstone/KyleTODO.md

 -- add to cart message is staying after switching to new styles

---PRIORITY -- pull 'add to cart' status message out into the product interaction component
+-- stop the cart status message from pushing content